ledgersmb/ledgersmb-docker/README.md

 without needing to enter the name of that database on the login.pl login screen.

 ## Mail configuration

+The docker image uses `ssmtp` to send mail.

 * `SSMTP_ROOT` (config: `Root`)
 * `SSMTP_MAILHUB` (config: `Mailhub`)